-Scheduled for release in fall 2020, Club de Ville marks Eric Beverly’s first full length album since 2016’s Joy Armada.
+Scheduled for release, Club de Ville marks Eric Beverly’s first full length album since 2016’s Joy Armada.
 Thematically darker than Joy Armada, the 10 songs on Club de Ville explore a murky, urban terrain.

 Eric Beverly’s new single “This Christmas Time (Candy-Coated Christmas)” makes a welcome addition to any Christmas rock and roll playlist.

 Eric sings lead vocals and performs all instruments on the track.
 He is joined by Paul Kimble who provides the song’s sunny and spacious backing vocals.